HeloiseFerla/Gogues/README.md

 - A restaurants table wich is primarily the results of restaurantsScript
 - A cities table based on cities from the table restaurants which contains for each city an id and the average coordinates.

-Check the file XXXX for more information.
+Check the file db.md for more information.

 ### TO DO